Fanny Irvine-Smith: Career

-After completing her master's degree, Irvine-Smith moved from secondary school teaching to a lecturing position at Wellington Teachers College.
+After completing her master's degree, Irvine-Smith moved from secondary school teaching to a lecturing position at the Wellington Teachers College.
 She lectured in New Zealand history and Māori culture, subjects rarely taught in New Zealand institutions at the time.

 Irvine-Smith was also president of the Teachers' College dramatic society and encouraged many students to become involved in acting, both at the college and in Wellington's repertory theatres.

 After retiring from lecturing in 1932, Irvine-Smith began researching Wellington's history, writing a book The Streets of My City, in which she examined the city's development through the names of its streets and the people who lived there.
 The book was published just after Irvine-Smith died in 1948, and the first edition sold out in two weeks.
 The book is still used as a resource on Wellington history to this day.

 In 1947, Irvine-Smith successfully organised a petition to the Wellington City Council for a library to be established in the suburb of Khandallah.